 This package of tools and resources has been developed to accompany AYPH training on young people’s health inequalities.
-The resources were specifically compiled for a workshop session at the Royal College of Paediatrics (RCPCH) conference on 28/06/2022.
+The resources were last updated on 10/11/22.

 This is not a definitive list of resources nor does it represent AYPH endorsement, but it is intended as a useful starting point for health services to improve young people’s access to and experiences of services which will contribute to the reduction of health inequalities.